Gunn High School

 Henry M. Gunn Senior High School is one of two public high schools in Palo Alto, California, the other being Palo Alto High School.

 Established in 1964, Gunn High School was named after Henry Martin Gunn, who served as the Palo Alto superintendent from 1950 to 1961.
 In 1964, the Palo Alto Unified School District announced that it would name the district's third high school after him.
 The Class of 1966 was the first class to graduate from Gunn High School.

-1,993 students attended the school in the 2019–2020 school year.
 In 1992, the school was honored as a California Distinguished School.

+1,713 students attended the school in the 2023–2024 school year.